linnykoleh/Spring/Notes.md

 }
 ```

-- Create a controller class by implementing the Controller interface or extending any of Controller's implementations like `AbstractController`.
+- Create a controller class by implementing the `Controller` interface or extending any of Controller's implementations like `AbstractController`.
+	- The ways of declaring controllers without annotation are not deprecated and there is no mention anywhere that they will be removed in the next major Spring version.

 ```java
 public class MyController extends AbstractController{